1. What type of academic calendar does Baylor use?

 14. Can students defer their enrollment at Baylor?

 Baylor University does not have a deferred enrollment policy.
-If you would like to attend Baylor in a future semester, simply cancel your acceptance and then complete a Re-Activation Form for the term you would like to begin classes.
+If you would like to attend Baylor in a future semester, simply cancel your acceptance and reapply for admission for the term you would like to begin classes.

 15. When must students declare a major?

-Many first-year students come to Baylor undecided about what to major in.
-Since many students often change their major, declaring a major your first year is not a requirement.
+Many first-year students come to Baylor undecided about what they want to study.
+Since several students change their major, Baylor does not require students to declare a major their first year.
 Visit baylor.edu/advising for more information.

 16. Does Baylor offer any online courses or distance learning programs?

 Baylor does not offer online courses or distance learning programs at the undergraduate level.
-The only exception is the Louise Herrington School of Nursing which is located in Dallas, Texas.
+The only exception is the Louise Herrington School of Nursing, which is located in Dallas.
 Pre-nursing students generally spend two years at the Waco campus before applying to the School of Nursing and transferring to the Dallas campus.

 Baylor also offers select graduate programs in different locations.